Mark Carleton-Smith

-General Sir Mark Alexander Popham Carleton-Smith, GCB, CBE, DL (born 9 February 1964) is a senior British Army officer.
-He served as Chief of the General Staff from June 2018 to June 2022, succeeding General Sir Nick Carter.
-He was succeeded by General Sir Patrick Sanders.
+General Sir Mark Alexander Popham Carleton-Smith, GCB, CBE, DL (born 9 February 1964) is a senior British Army officer who served as Chief of the General Staff from June 2018 to June 2022.
 He previously served as Director Special Forces and commanded 22 Special Air Service Regiment.

 Early life and education

-Carleton-Smith was born on 9 February 1964 in Bielefeld, West Germany, to Major General Sir Michael Carleton-Smith.
-He began his education at Cheltenham College Junior School, followed by Eton College, an all-boys public school.
-In 1982, he went up to Hatfield College, Durham to undertake an army sponsored degree in Politics and Modern history.
+Born on 9 February 1964 at Bielefeld, West Germany, to Major General Sir Michael Carleton-Smith, he began his education at Cheltenham College Junior School, before attending Eton College, an all-boys public school.
+In 1982, he went to Hatfield College, Durham, to pursue an Army-sponsored degree in Politics and Modern History.
 He graduated from Durham University with a lower second class Bachelor of Arts degree in 1985.

 Military career

-Carleton-Smith was commissioned into the Irish Guards on 3 September 1982.
-He then spent three years studying at university.
-He was promoted to lieutenant on 6 September 1985 (with seniority from 9 April), to captain on 9 April 1989, and to major on 30 September 1995.
+Carleton-Smith was commissioned into the Irish Guards on 3 September 1982, before going up to Durham, graduating as BA.
+He was promoted to lieutenant on 6 September 1985 (with seniority from 9 April), then to captain on 9 April 1989, and then to major on 30 September 1995.
 After operational service in Northern Ireland during the Troubles, he was deployed to the Gulf War in 1991, and then saw active service as an SAS squadron commander in Bosnia later in the 1990s.

 Carleton-Smith became Chief of Staff of 19 Mechanized Brigade in 1999 and served as Chief of Staff HQ Multi-National Brigade Centre during the Kosovo War later that year.
-In recognition of his service in Kosovo, he was appointed a Member of the Order of the British Empire in the 2000 New Year Honours, and was awarded the Queen's Commendation for Valuable Service on 3 November 2000.
+In recognition of his military service in Kosovo, he was appointed a Member of the Order of the British Empire (MBE) in the 2000 New Year Honours, and then awarded the Queen's Commendation for Valuable Service on 3 November 2000.

-Promoted to lieutenant colonel on 30 June 2001, Carleton-Smith became Military Assistant to the Commander-in-Chief, Land Forces.
-He became Commanding Officer of 22 Special Air Service Regiment in 2002 and in that role saw service during the 2003 invasion of Iraq and also during operations in Afghanistan.
-He was advanced to Officer of the Order of the British Empire in recognition of his services during the 2003 invasion of Iraq on 23 April 2004.
-Promoted to colonel on 30 June 2005, he became Deputy Director Policy Planning at the Ministry of Defence at that time.
+Promoted to lieutenant colonel on 30 June 2001, Carleton-Smith became Military Assistant to the Commander-in-Chief, Land Forces, becoming Commanding Officer of 22 Special Air Service Regiment in 2002.
+After serving during the 2003 invasion of Iraq and also during operations in Afghanistan, he was advanced Officer of the Order of the British Empire (OBE) on 23 April 2004.
+Promoted colonel on 30 June 2005, he became Deputy Director Policy Planning at the Ministry of Defence at that time.